affinity-team/slate/source/includes/_notes.md

-person_ids | integer[] | An array of unique identifiers of person objects that are associated with the note. organization_ids | integer[] | An array of unique identifiers of organization objects that are associated with the note. opportunity_ids | integer[] | An array of unique identifiers of opportunity objects that are associated with the note. parent_id | integer | The unique identifier of the note that this note is a reply to. content | string | The string containing the content of the note. created_at | datetime | The string representing the time when the note was created.
+person_ids | integer[] | An array of unique identifiers of person objects that are associated with the note. organization_ids | integer[] | An array of unique identifiers of organization objects that are associated with the note. opportunity_ids | integer[] | An array of unique identifiers of opportunity objects that are associated with the note. parent_id | integer | The unique identifier of the note that this note is a reply to.
+If this field is `null`, the note is not a reply.
+Note replies will never have values for `opportunity_ids`, `person_ids`, and `organization_ids`.
+Only the parent note is associated with an entity.
+You can fetch the parent note resource to identify the root entity. content | string | The string containing the content of the note. created_at | datetime | The string representing the time when the note was created.